matthewlit/s23-LionAuction/README.md

 - **Welcome Page:** Displays a user's relevant information depending on roll.
 Contains buttons to navigate to other relevant operation for the signed in roll.
 Sign out button returns user back to `Login Page`

 - **Auction Listings Page:** Displays all active auction listings for bidders to browse.
-Bidders can browse by categories to find more specific auctions.
+Bidders can browse by categories or search to find more specific auctions.
 Each auction has an option to go to the `Bid Page` for more information on the auction and place a bid.

 - **Bid Status Page:** Displays all auction listings the bidder has a bid on and their current status, including if the bidder won the auction.
 All auctions have an option to go to the `Bid Page` for more information on the auction and place a bid if it is active.